 Careful management of type 2 diabetes can reduce your risk of serious — even life-threatening — complications.
 Consider these tips:

 - Identify yourself.
-Wear a necklace or bracelet that says you have diabetes, especially if you take insulin or other blood sugar-lowering medication.
+Wear a necklace or bracelet that says you are living with diabetes, especially if you take insulin or other blood sugar-lowering medication.

 - Schedule a yearly physical exam and regular eye exams.
 Your regular diabetes checkups aren't meant to replace regular physicals or routine eye exams.